mosip/id-authentication/docs/design/kernel/kernel-keymanager.md

 **Encryption**

-1. Request for data encryption along with applicationId, ReferenceId(optional) and the timestamp.
+1. Request received for data encryption along with applicationId, ReferenceId(optional) and the timestamp.
 ReferenceId could be multiple instance of entity within Application such as MachineId and TspID for REGISTRATION and IDA respectively.
 Data to be encrypted is sent as Base64 encoded.
 2. Generate session symmetric key for the request and encrypt the data using it.
 3. Use/Request for Application and ReferenceId specific public key and encrypt symmetric key using it.
 4. Combined the encrypted data and symmetric key separated by key-splitter and respond back as Base64 encoded string.

 **Decryption**

-1. Request for encrypted data decryption along with applicationId, ReferenceId(optional) and the timestamp.
+1. Request received for encrypted data decryption along with applicationId, ReferenceId(optional) and the timestamp.
 2. Decode the content from Base64 encoded string and split the data and symmetric key.
 3. Pass the symmetric key along with ApplicationId,ReferenceId and Timestamp to KeyManager service to decrypt.
 4. Use the decrypted symmetric key to decrypt data and respond back.